dimitri/pgloader/pgloader.1.md

 	optionally introduced by the clause `HAVING FIELDS`.

-	Each field name can be either only one name or a name following with specific reader options for that field.
+	Each field name can be either only one name or a name following with specific reader options for that field, enclosed in square brackets and comma-separated.
 Supported per-field reader options are:

 	  - *terminated by*